telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 1. Copy the new assemblies from the corresponding `Bin*` folder in the UI for ASP.NET AJAX installation path:

-   * The `Bin45` folder contains the assemblies for .NET 4.5
+   * The `Bin45` folder contains the assemblies for .NET 4.5 and above.

    * The `Bin40` folder contains the assemblies for .NET 4.0.